wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

 ## Meeting with Matt and Sebastian Feb 26th, 2018
+- "RecoPions" might be confusing.
+PionProng?
+BacktracedPion?
+Matched prongs
+- Change plots label to "Opening angle"
+- Proton eff drops with increasing proton KE, might be due to more inelastic processes happening.
+- Could be interesting to study multiprongs from pion capture in flight (also for protons, but they'd yield shorter tracks; neutrons would yield detached multiprongs, so more difficult).
+This could provide a fairly pure selection on data to do MC tuning.

+Then we had the scrum meeting with Matt and Jon:
+- (To be filled soon)

+## Meeting with Matt and Sebastian Feb 26th, 2018
 - Quit 2 prong requirement
 - Keep 1 True Pion